mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 [^A-mtango-docker]: <https://hub.docker.com/r/mliszcz/mtango/>

 **Deploying mTango on Tomcat.**
-A servlet container, like Apache Tomcat[^A-tomcat], is required to make mTango work with TangoJS.
+A servlet container, like Apache Tomcat [@www-tomcat], is required to make mTango work with TangoJS.
 The standalone `.jar` version of mTango won't work, since additional configuration is required.
 A standard `.war` archive may be downloaded from the mTango webpage[^A-mtango-war].
 This archive should be